James-stack-ui/Ecommerce-Website-Group-Final-Project.github.io/README.md

   <a href="" >
   <img src="ecommerce_website_walkthrough.gif" alt=""> </a>
 </p>
-This repository contains the code for our **E-Commerce Website**, developed as the final project for the **CPTR204: Website Design & Implementation** course.
-As the **Project Lead**, I guided the team in building a fully functional and responsive online shopping platform using HTML5, CSS3, SASS, Bootstrap, & Javascript.
+This repository contains the code for an E-Commerce Website, developed as the final project for the CPTR204: Website Design & Implementation course.
+As the Project Lead, I guided the team in building a fully functional and responsive online shopping platform using HTML5, CSS3, SASS, Bootstrap, & Javascript.

 ---